thelasallian/PingBot-OpenSource/readme.md

 2. The `safe and recommended option` is to access the running code and stop it from the SSH terminal
 3. To do so, access the SSH terminal and navigate to the shared directory
-4. Check the running tmux sessions `tmux ls`
+4. You may check the running tmux sessions (optional) under `/pingloi` directory
-6. Enter the chosen tmux session.
-Note that 0 may be changed depending on the tmux session id number `tmux a -t 0`
+6. Attach to the shared tmux session.  `tmux -S /pingloi/shared-session attach-session`
 7. Stop the code by pressing `ctrl + c` or `cmd + c`
-8. Run the code by typing `python3 main.py`
+8. Run the code by typing `python3 main.py >> stdout.txt`
+9. Detach from the tmux session `ctrl + b` then press `d`

 # How to edit the tags